SERVICES

 COPY EDITING INCLUDES

-- Line-by-line correction of issues with grammar, punctuation, spelling, typos, missing, incorrect, and/or extra words;
+- Line-by-line correction of issues with grammar, punctuation, spelling, formatting, typos, and missing, incorrect, and/or extra words;

-- In-line comments, questions, and suggestions (rare and only if needed); and
+- In-line comments, questions, and suggestions (if needed); and

-- A style sheet outlining spelling, punctuation, and formatting choices.
+- A style sheet outlining grammatical, spelling, punctuation, formatting, and other choices.

 COPY EDITING DOES NOT INCLUDE